-The Company and its subsidiaries' asset liquidity risk management is based on the characteristics of its various business areas, and sets in place appropriate asset liquidity risk monitoring standards, pre-assessment of potential funding gaps, effective control of asset liquidity risks, as well as setting in advance capital movement plans sufficient to respond to systematic risk events, in order to strengthen the asset liquidity risk management capabilities of the Company and its subsidiaries.
+The Company and its subsidiaries’ asset liquidity risk management is based on the characteristics of its various business areas, and sets in place appropriate asset liquidity risk monitoring standards, pre-assessment of potential funding gaps, effective control of overall asset liquidity risks, as well as setting in advance capital movement plans sufficient to respond to systematic risk events, in order to strengthen the asset liquidity risk management capabilities of the Company and its subsidiaries.

-The Company and its subsidiaries' interest rate risk management includes identification and measurement of interest rate repricing, yield curve risk, basis risk, options features, and other sources of risk, as well as using quantified monitoring indicators to set early warning values for evaluation, in order to effectively control the negative impact of interest rate changes on the net income interest of the Company’s interest-bearing assets and interest-bearing debts.
+The Company and its subsidiaries’ interest rate risk management includes identification and measurement of interest rate repricing, yield curve risk, basis risk, options features, and other sources of risk, as well as using quantified monitoring indicators to set early warning values for evaluation, in order to effectively control the negative impact of interest rate changes on the net interest income of the Company’s interest-bearing assets and interest-bearing debts.

 Large exposure concentration risk refers to business concentration resulting in a specific risk factor, resulting in situations in which an unanticipated change in said risk factor can lead to the risk of significant losses for the Company.
 The Company and its subsidiaries have established large risk exposure management systems, which include credit authorization, investment and business transaction risks, and monitor overall risk exposure concentration levels on a same person (enterprise), same Group, same industry, and same country basis.